Stay Active During Pregnancy: 5 Easy Ways to Weave Movement Into Your Day

 During pregnancy, it is advised that we stay as active as possible.
 Staying active is thought to encourage babies to move themselves into an ‘optimal foetal position’ in preparation for birth.

-However, due to COVID, it is increasingly common for mums-to-be to be working from home.
-Even if you have an office based job, before COVID you would have walked to the car, from the car to the office and then to your desk.
+However, with more mums-to-be to be working from home it’s easy to become sedentary.
+Even if you have an office based job previously, you would have walked to the car, from the car to the office and then to your desk.
 During the day you may have gone to get a drink, have lunch, gone to the shops, or attend a meeting before walking back to the car to drive home.
 When these small amounts of movement are added together, you probably spent at least an hour moving about.
 Is this the same now you are working from home?

-I know that this is a concern for many and I have listed 5 tips below to try and help you to get some movement back into your day.
+If you feel like this, don’t worry!
+Here are 5 tips to try and help you to get some movement back into your day.

 Birth balls are fantastic for helping you to sit with better posture (it’s hard to slouch on a birth ball).
 Without consciously choosing to do so, you may find yourself gently bouncing or moving your hips.
 Sitting in a chair for long periods causes our hips to stiffen, the exact opposite of what we need when preparing for labour.
 Before you throw out your chair, I advise you to introduce your ball slowly.
 Start with 5 minutes in the morning and afternoon, slowly increasing the amount of time and frequency over the coming days and weeks.